People for Animals

-People For Animals is one of India's largest animal welfare organisations, originally founded by Maneka Gandhi in 1992.
-Currently, the headquarters of this organisation is located in New Delhi, with over 100 regional units located around India.
+People For Animals is an animal welfare organisations, originally founded by Maneka Gandhi in 1992.
+The headquarters of this organisation is located in New Delhi, with over 100 regional units across India.

-As both a non-governmental and non-profitable association, People For Animals core purpose is for the maintenance of animal welfare in India, with an aim to establish various animal welfare centres across India's 600 districts.
+As a non-governmental non-profit organisation, People For Animals purpose is for the maintenance of animal welfare in India and aims to establish various animal welfare centres across India's 600 districts.

 Structure

 Maneka Gandhi is the founder of People For Animals and is currently the chairperson of this organisation.
 Whilst serving India as a political member of the Bharatiya Janata Party (BJP), Gandhi founded India's largest organisation for animal welfare, People For Animals.
 Following the foundation of this organisation, Gandhi was similarly appointed chairperson of the Committee for the Purpose and Control and Supervision of Experiments on Animals (CPCSEA) in 1995.
 Throughout her time as an animal welfare activist, Gandhi has been involved in investigating laboratories where animal testing was being carried out, has filed for Animal Birth Control programs (ABCs) in order to limit the amount of homeless dogs that were killed as a result of overpopulation and has also been involved in initiatives planned by the organisation International Animal Rescue.